 Brant Point Lighthouse still a working today and flashes a red light every four seconds that can be seen up to ten miles away.
 The lantern inside the beacon is the same light that was installed in 1901.

 If you arrive on Nantucket by ferry, you’ll have unobstructed views of Brant Point as you dock at Nantucket Harbor.
-It’s within walking distance of downtown Nantucket, which makes it easy to visit.
+It’s within walking distance of downtown Nantucket, which makes it easy to visit even on a day trip.

 Sankaty Head Lighthouse

 You may have already seen photos of this red and white striped iconic lighthouse on Nantucket.
-Standing over 70 feet tall and overlooking the island’s eastern shoreline, Sankaty is one of the most recognizable lighthouses on Nantucket.
+Standing over 70 feet tall and overlooking the island’s eastern shoreline, Sankaty is one of the most recognizable lighthouses on Nantucket similar to Nauset Lighthouse in Cape Cod.

 Although the Sankaty Head Lighthouse is the original structure, the location is not.